conjure-cp/conjure/docs/essence.rst

 The binary relation attributes are only applicable to relations of arity 2, and are between two identical domains.

-To explicitly specify a relation, use a parenthesized list of tuples preceded by the keyword ``relation``.
+To explicitly specify a relation, use a list of tuples, enclosed by round brackets and preceded by the keyword ``relation``.
 All the tuples must be of the same type.

 .. code-block:: essence